 Unfortunately, you have to earn enough points to unlock the wildest dares.
 These are labeled ‘Spicy’ and you can’t see what they are until you earn them!
 This app could be a fun one for the couple looking for some creativity on date night.
 But you can also play back and forth endlessly, so you’ve always got some dares going.

-Desire is not just a sexy couples app either, it’s got some sweet date night ideas.
+Desire is not just a sexy couples app either, it’s got some sweet date ideas for couples.
 The mild cards have some genuinely romantic suggestions, so there’s a nice balance here.

 Looking for the best budget app for couples?
 I’m obsessed with You Need a Budget, aka YNAB.
 This is primarily a desktop-based budgeting program but oh my goodness is it helpful.